 - Testing whether revenue was recognized in the correct period

 - Evaluating whether the financial statements include the required disclosures regarding revenue

-Susan and Curtis provide excellent advice and strategies to respond to the pressures and risks resulting from these changes, especially the five key compliance risks for revenue recognition:
+The webinar provided excellent advice and strategies to respond to the pressures and risks resulting from these changes, especially the five key compliance risks for revenue recognition: